 The databases from these projects can be used to plan for future restoration works.
 Community engagement activities, such as heritage walks and training of local historians have been successful in creating awareness.
 Ten signage plaques tell the shared heritage story between the Dutch and Indian locals and visitors to Chinsurah.
 Explore the site http://dutchinchinsurah.in.

 In 2020 I was shocked to find out that both sites did not exist anymore under their original URLs.
-Fortunately the one by ATA only changed their .com extension to.in.
+Fortunately the one by ATA only changed their .com extension to the Indian extension .in.
 From Souvik Mukherjee I heard by e-mail that his university did not want to continue to pay the hosting costs for the site anymore.
 He is now paying the costs from his own pocket and he could not keep the same URL.

 These Indian experiences show how difficult it is to keep these great resources accessible online years after the projects from which they originated.
 Both Indian and Dutch cultural heritage funds should be made available for the long future.